A Note From Dr. Fields about Neuropathy

 This is not an exhaustive list of all the possible reasons you might have nerve pain/neuropathy.
 A proper diagnosis is paramount and the longer you wait, the more nerve damage will accumulate affecting your chances of a full recovery.
 I want to mention here that physical medicine like Chiropractic and Rehab can help or even fix all of these pinched nerve syndromes except one.
 In cases where the spinal cord is being compressed, then emergency procedures typically involving surgery are required.
 But, like I previously mentioned, this is very rare.

 If you are having nerve pain, please seek out the care of a trained specialist like a Chiropractic Physician before considering surgery.
-If you are in Tulsa, give us a call.
+If you are in the Tulsa area, give us a call.
 It is likely that these problems can be fixed without all of the scarring and recovery time involved with cutting.